llmscript/llmscript/LLMScript-new.md

 prompt.input() is a function that will pause application execution to ask the user to enter a value after displaying a text prompt, For example: let z = prompt.input('Enter an event:') will cause LMS to display the prompt ‘enter an event:’ and save the value inputted by the user in z before continuing with code execution.

-prompt.vision('') will analyze uploaded image based on the string parameter passed.
-For example: prompt.vision('describe the image') will describe the uploaded image.
+prompt.vision(prompt, question) will analyze uploaded image based on the question string parameter passed.
+For example: prompt.vision('Upload an image:', 'is the item blue?') will determine if the item in the uploaded photo is blue.

 ONLY share back to the user what is in prompt.log() and what the outermost function evaluates to, no direct responses to the user or long explanations or disclaimers.